 That wasn’t the case at Disney Springs.

 Disney Springs is busy.
-Especially at night, which makes sense because the parks are closing early and people are looking for things to do or places to eat.
+Especially at night, which makes sense because the parks are closing earlier and people are looking for things to do or places to eat.

 Disney has tried to make things safer here but when the crowds are heavy it is tough to police masks and enforce social distancing.